Doctor of Philosophy (Theological Studies) Program

 Purpose and Nature of the Program

-The Doctor of Philosophy (Theological Studies) Program is an advanced graduate degree primarily intended to prepare students for academic teaching and research in the fields of Church History/Historical Theology; New Testament Exegesis and Theology; Old Testament focus in Old Testament Hebrew, Literature, and Exegesis; Old Testament focus in Old Testament and Ancient Near Eastern History, Archaeology, and Languages; and Systematic Theology.
-Students choose one of these fields as a major concentration in which they will take comprehensive examinations and write a dissertation.
-Students should also be theologically informed and, in particular, be able to relate their work to the field of Systematic Theology.
-This special emphasis is placed on Systematic Theology because of its central role in the development of doctrine and practice in the life of the church and because of its widespread neglect in theological education today.
+The Doctor of Philosophy (Theological Studies) Program is an advanced graduate degree primarily intended to prepare students for academic teaching/research and pastoral/institutional leadership in the fields of Church History/Historical Theology; New Testament Exegesis and Theology; Old Testament Exegesis and Theology; and Systematic Theology.
+Students choose one of these fields as a major concentration in which they will take coursework, write comprehensive examinations, and write a dissertation.
+Students should also be theologically informed and able to integrate their work with other theological disciplines.

 Program Outcomes

-Students graduating with a Doctor of Philosophy degree in Theological Studies will be able to:
+Students graduating with a Doctor of Philosophy degree in Theological Studies will:

 Program Design

-The PhD (Theological Studies) Program is designed on a four and a half-year, full-time model, usually consisting of two and a half years of residence coursework followed by an additional two years of comprehensive exams and dissertation research and writing.
-Completion of the program in four years assumes strong biblical and modern language skills and no entrance deficiencies.
+The PhD (Theological Studies) Program is designed on a five-year, full-time model, usually consisting of two years of residence coursework followed by an additional three years of comprehensive exams and dissertation research and writing.
+Completion of the program in five years assumes strong biblical and modern language skills and no entrance deficiencies.
 The current average program length is about 5.5 years, due primarily to language deficiencies and employment (financial) needs.

-The THS program is 60 hours.
-Proficiency in the biblical languages and in German and French (or other language, if approved) must be demonstrated prior to matriculation.
-Residence coursework includes the completion of seminar courses, departmental integrative courses and advanced electives, education and research methods courses, comprehensive examination, and dissertation proposal preparation.
-Additional hours of dissertation research follow the residence coursework.
-In instances where a student’s educational background has been limited to one theological tradition, the student may be advised or required to add a minimum of one term of residence work at another graduate school.
-Such residence work may also be required by the scope of proposed dissertation research.
+The THS program is 50 units.
+Proficiency in the biblical languages and in German and French (or other language, if approved) must be demonstrated prior to writing the comprehensive exams.
+Residence coursework includes the completion of required PhD cohort courses, independent proposal preparation, departmental advanced electives, electives in education and intercultural studies,and research methods courses.
+Additional units of dissertation research follow the residence coursework and comprehensive exams.

 While some participants may complete the required coursework within two years of matriculation, many will take longer than two years depending on their level of academic preparation, their aptitude, and the time they are able to devote to the demands of the program.
-A normal student course load for the program is 10 to 12 hours per semester.
-Full-time status in the program is defined as at least 9 hours per semester.
-In no case may a student exceed a course load of 16 hours of doctoral work per semester.
+A normal student course load for the program is 10 units per semester.
+Full- time status in the program is defined as at least 9 units per semester.
+In no case may a student exceed a course load of 16 units of doctoral work per semester.
 Part-time students can be accommodated, although preference is given to full-time applicants.
 Prospective students must indicate their intent to be full or part time at the time of application.
 For additional information on the design of the program and its requirements, see the THS Handbook for Participants.

 Admission Requirements